 - Competence coaching

-The inclusion in professional and personal networks is a promotional factor to a career.
-Besides the relationship to a mentor, the mentees are constructing supportive and motivational networks during structured meetings with a peer-group.
-During cooperative counselling processes, the mentees reflect personal objectives, ideas and problems regarding the professional development and together, solutions are developed.
-An introduction into the basics of this supportive teamwork are offering the workshops about “Cooperative Counselling” and “Success Teams”.
+The inclusion in professional and personal networks is a strong promotional factor to a career.
+Besides the relationship to a mentor, the mentees are constructing supportive and motivational networks in structured meetings with a peer-group.
+During cooperative counselling processes, the participants are reflecting personal objectives, ideas and problems regarding the professional development and together, solutions are developed.
+An introduction into the basics of this supportive teamwork is offering the workshop about “Cooperative Counselling”.

-During the whole process, the program administration is at the disposal of the mentees concerning questions and concerns by offering counsel sessions and, moreover, offering an individual learning supervision.
-Together the set objectives and the individual learning processes are reflected on in personal meetings.
+During the whole program the program administration is at the disposal of the mentees regarding questions and concerns by offering counsel sessions and, moreover, offering an individual learning supervision.
+Together, the set objectives and the individual learning processes are reflected on in personal meetings.

 All mentees and mentors can make use of a childcare offer during the whole course of the program.
 This is realised in cooperation with the appointee for the university’s family office.